Talha ibn Ubaydullah

-Talha ibn Ubaydullah (594-656 CE) was one of the earliest converts to Islam and one of the Ten Promised Paradise.
-Known for his generosity and bravery, he played a crucial role in early Islamic history but died fighting against Ali ibn Abi Talib at the Battle of the Camel.
+Talha ibn Ubaydullah (594-656 CE) was one of the earliest Muslims, one of the Ten Promised Paradise, and a companion famous for generosity, bravery, and his protection of Prophet Muhammad at the Battle of Uhud.

 594-656 CE / 28 BH-36 AH